rkad40/python-xplib2/data/schema.md

 - `render` - Special rules for rendered.
 For example, "render: {yaml: {collapse: true}}" collapses the list to a single line e.g. "[1, 2, 3]".
 - `pre-validation-func` - Additional validation in the form of a function that (1) returns the data value if valid, or (2) throws an exception otherwise.
 This validation is done before any other validation on the list object.
 See below for additional information on pre-validation functions.
 - `post-validation-func` - Additional validation in the form of a function that (1) returns the data value if valid, or (2) throws an exception otherwise.
 This validation is done after other validation on the list object.
 See below for additional information on post-validation functions.
 - `comment` - A comment that will be printed when rendered.
+The comment value can be a function, in which case the printed comment will be the content returned by the function.
+See **Comment Functions** below for more details.

 ### The "keys" Attribute